Brendan Ginsburg worried late last year about the fate of his Circle Thrift & Art Space shop in downtown Richmond.

-After a couple a months, he found available the former Nick’s International Foods market space at 400 W Broad St., at the corner of Broad and Monroe streets.
-It was the right spot - still on Broad Street, closer to Virginia Commonwealth University's academic campus and bigger than the previous shop.
+After a couple of months, he found available the former Nick’s International Foods market at 400 W. Broad St., at the corner of Broad and Monroe streets.
+It was the right spot — still on Broad Street, closer to Virginia Commonwealth University’s academic campus and bigger than the previous shop.

 He signed a lease and immediately began renovating the former retail grocer and restaurant space in mid-April.
-(Nick’s International Foods, specializing in Greek, Italian and other Mediterranean foods, moved to 2413 Westwood Ave. in January 2018 after decades of operating in downtown Richmond, most recently at 400 W. Broad St.)
+(Nick’s International Foods moved to 2413 Westwood Ave. in January 2018.)

-Circle Thrift & Art Space re-opened its doors in early May.
-It is operates from noon to 8 p.m. daily.
+Circle Thrift & Art Space reopened its doors in May.
+It operates from noon to 8 p.m. daily.

-The store is more than 50 percent bigger than the previous space.
-That allows for more merchandise display and more storage.
+The store is more than 50 percent bigger than the previous space, allowing for more merchandise display and more storage.

-What sets Circle Thrift & Art Space apart from others, Ginsburg said, is the shop provides consignment services for local artists and local musicians.
-"We have an open door policy for people to bring in their art to try to sell.
-Now we have the capacity to display it better," he said.
+What sets Circle Thrift & Art Space apart from others, Ginsburg said, is that it provides consignment services for local artists and local musicians.